OpenSynergic/leconfe/resources/docs/1.0/application/blocks.md

 # How to create

-To create a block, you need to create a class that extends the `\App\Classes\Block` class.
+To create a block, you need to create a class that extends the `\App\Livewire\Block` class.
 The class must be located in the `app/Website/Blocks` directory.

 The class must have the following properties: